 About me

-Finding a therapist can be a daunting and overwhelming task.
-It can also be difficult to know what you are looking for.
-I believe that the most important aspect of any therapeutic work is the therapeutic relationship, as this is central to the work that I do.
+Finding a therapist can be a daunting and overwhelming task, and it can be difficult to know what you are looking for.
+I believe that the most important aspect of any therapeutic work is the therapeutic relationship, as this is central to the way I work.

-I am a trained Counselling Psychologist, with twenty years’ experience in the field of mental health.
-I have been a qualified counsellor for ten years, working with people presenting with difficulties that range from mild to severe.
-These include people who have been bereaved, experience psychotic symptoms, struggle to regulate their emotions, and/or have experienced childhood trauma.
-I also have experience of leading a Counselling service within a hospice, working for a mental health charity, Mind, and in both secondary and tertiary care within the NHS.
+I am a trained Counselling Psychologist with twenty years’ experience in the field of mental health.
+I have been a qualified counsellor for over ten years, working with people presenting with difficulties ranging from mild to severe.
+This includes those who have been bereaved, experience psychotic symptoms, struggle to regulate their emotions, and/or have experienced childhood trauma.
+I have also led a counselling service within a hospice, worked for the mental health charity Mind, and practised in both secondary and tertiary care within the NHS.
+I have a particular interest in working with complex and developmental trauma, alongside a broad range of other difficulties.

-I work integratively, drawing from different models to find the best fit for you.
-I have a keen interest in working psychodynamically, whereby people may wish to work on understanding some of their unconscious motivations for their behaviour and/or understanding their relational difficulties.
-I also have experience working with Dialectical Behavioural Therapy (DBT), which offers skills to people who struggle to understand and regulate their emotions.
+I work integratively, drawing from different therapeutic models to find the best fit for you.
+My practice is informed by psychodynamic thinking, supporting people to understand unconscious motivations and relational patterns.
+I also have experience in Dialectical Behavioural Therapy (DBT), which offers practical skills for those who find it difficult to understand and regulate their emotions.
+In addition, I have undertaken training in Mentalisation-Based Therapy (MBT), which can help people develop a deeper understanding of themselves and their relationships.

-When you start therapy, it is important that you work with someone who you feel comfortable and safe with.
-I aim to foster this environment by providing a non-judgemental and holding space.
-However, knowing if I am the right therapist for you or not will only be established through having at least one session.
-Therefore, I offer a free initial consultation up to 20 minutes online over Zoom.
-If we do decide to work together, I aim to provide you with a space where we can think about your difficulties and work through them as best we can together.
+When beginning therapy, it is important to work with someone you feel comfortable and safe with.
+I aim to foster this by offering a non-judgemental and containing space.
+However, whether I am the right therapist for you can usually only be established through meeting.
+For this reason, I offer a free initial consultation of up to 20 minutes online via Zoom.
+If we decide to work together, I will provide a space where we can think about your difficulties and work through them collaboratively.

-If you are interested in working together then please do not hesitate to contact me by telephone or email to arrange an initial session.
-In the initial session we can discuss what you would like to get from therapy and if we will feel we can work together.
+If you are interested in working together, please feel free to contact me by telephone or email to arrange an initial session.
+In this first meeting, we can explore what you would like to gain from therapy and whether we feel we can work well together.

 Training, qualifications & experience